 Row 1: DC in third chain from hook and across, turn (total 27)

-Row 2: Ch 2, DC in first stitch, FPDC in next, *DC in next two stitches, FPDC in next**, repeat from * to ** until the end of the row.
+Row 2: Ch 2, DC in first stitch, FPDC in next, *DC in next two stitches, FPDC in next**, repeat from * to ** to end of row.
 DC in last St, turn.

-Row 3: Ch 2, DC in first St, DC in next, *FPDC in next two Sts, DC in next** repeat from * to ** until the end of the row.
+Row 3: Ch 2, DC in first St, DC in next, *FPDC in next two Sts, DC in next** repeat from * to ** to end of row.
 DC in last St, turn.

-Row 4-22: repeat rows 2 and 3 until you reach the desired size.
+Row 4-22: repeat rows 2 and 3 until you reach your desired size.

 Enjoy your new washcloth 🙂